letientai299/letientai299.github.io/en/_posts/2016-06-21-learn-xtext-part-0.md

 _The goals of mine when I start learning [XText](https://www.eclipse.org/xtext) for my next tooling project.
-See the follow up post [here][update_on_xtext] for more detail about what I've learnt during working on that project._
+See the follow up post [Update on learning Xtext][update_on_xtext] for more detail about what I've learnt during working on that project._

 Update
 ------